magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 ---
-title: Add descriptions to suppression statements
+title: Give a reason when using suppression statements
 tags: ['types', 'linter']
 ---

-Add a description to suppression statements used to silence warnings from linters and type checkers etc to tell us _why_ it's being silenced.
+Add a description to suppression statements used to silence warnings from linters and type checkers to tell us _why_ it's being silenced.

 **Bad Examples**